Is Living with Your Partner Making You Fat?

 - Swap skimpy tops and tight jeans for baggy jumpers and jogging bottoms as you no longer feel you need to make an effort all of the time.
 You’ll find it harder to notice your expanding waistline.

-Getting Married - Members' Comments
+Moving In - Members' Comments

 Lifestyle changes following marriage or moving in with your partner were the main cause of weight gain for 13% of the women in our survey.
 More a case of getting too comfortable than comfort eating!